kl63/Personal-Website/README.md

 # Personal-Website
+Welcome to my GitHub Respository.
 This website is a personal website created using Bootstrap.
-It is to serve as a portfolio of my works.
+Its intended purpose is to serve as a portfolio of my works.